thetopham/tradingview-bot/README.md

 - **Webhook Setup**: Listens on the `/webhook` endpoint for incoming JSON payloads from TradingView, triggering trade actions based on the received signal (BUY, SELL, FLAT).
 - **ProjectX API Interaction**:
     - **Authentication**: Securely connects to the ProjectX API using credentials stored in the `.env` file.
-    - **Order Placement**: Places market orders and bracket orders (stop-loss and take-profit) based on the trading strategy.
+    - **Order Placement**: Places a single bracket-template order (server-managed stop-loss and take-profit) for each BUY/SELL decision.
     - **Position Management**: Monitors and manages open positions, including flattening positions when required (e.g., on a FLAT signal or during specific market hours).
-- **Trading Strategies**:
+- **Trading Strategy**:
-    - **Bracket**: Standard bracket order with predefined stop-loss and take-profit levels.
-    - **Brackmod**: A modified bracket strategy allowing dynamic adjustments based on market conditions or AI input.
-    - **Pivot**: Trades based on pivot points, often integrated with AI analysis for entry and exit signals.
+    - **Bracket template**: A unified execution path that submits one server-side bracket using the configured template ID; the bot no longer manages TP/SL legs locally.
 - **AI-Driven Decision-Making**:
     - Integrates with an n8n workflow that calls an AI service (e.g., OpenAI).
     - The AI analyzes market data and provides trade recommendations (e.g., hold, modify, or close position), which the bot can act upon.
 - **Trade Result Logging**:
     - Records detailed information about each trade (entry price, exit price, profit/loss, strategy used) to a Supabase database for analysis and record-keeping.
   - **`upload_botlog.py` Script**:
       - A utility script to manually or automatically upload local log files (e.g., `bot.log`) to a designated channel or storage (like a Discord channel) for monitoring and debugging.
-- **Phantom Order Sweeper**:
-    - A scheduled task that periodically checks for and cancels any "phantom" orders on ProjectX.
-These are orders that might have been orphaned due to disconnections or errors, ensuring the account state remains clean.
+  - **Bracket Lifecycle Simplicity**:
+      - Execution relies on server-side bracket templates rather than client-managed stops/targets, reducing the need for polling or sweepers.

 ---